champion10876/WordPress-theme-development/README.md

 # WordPress Theme Development

 ## 📝 Description
 Welcome to the WordPress theme development series, I will try my best to teach you all about WordPress theme development.
 After completing this course, I hope you will be able to create any WordPress theme based on client recruitments or your preference.
-This is a completely free course and it's now available on YouTube.
+This is a completely free course.

 ## ⏳ Prerequisite
 You need following skills to start with